 A low shot, looking up on the bathroom door on which is the lettering REDRUM in red.

 I don't think there's any ignoring the possible associations that come with the REDRUM appearing in a cross.
-But here it is almost a form of inverted cross which brings in "The Hanged Man", which, rather than being concerned with martyrdom, can be a card to do with the mystery of death and resurrection.
+But here, with the foreshortening, it is almost a form of inverted cross which brings in "The Hanged Man".
+Rather than being concerned with martyrdom, the card can have to do with the mystery of death and resurrection.
 In the Waite tarot, the hanged man's leggings are red and his tunic is blue, which duplicates Jack's appearance in the bedroom when Danny went to his room for his fire engine.
 Plus, Jack is observed in the mirror, and when Wendy first sees redrum and interprets it as "murder" it is in the same mirror.
-This upside down suspension of the Hanged Man appropriately links with the reversal of redrum in the mirror.
+This upside down suspension of the Hanged Man may link with the reversal of redrum in the mirror.

 337 MCU Danny.
 (1:19:16)